-WARNING:

-KEEP ALL FLAME AND HEAT SOURCES AWAY FROM THIS TENT FABRIC.
+WARNING: KEEP ALL FLAME AND HEAT SOURCES AWAY FROM THIS TENT!

-- This tent meets the flammability requirements of CPAI-84.
-The fabric may burn if left in continuous contact with any flame source.
-The application of any foreign substance to the tent fabric may render the flame-resistant properties ineffective. - Do NOT operate any device which burns fuel inside your tent.
-Combustion consumes oxygen and can produce dangerous levels of carbon monoxide, which could lead to serious injury or death.
+This tent meets the flammability requirements of CPAI-84.
+The Fabric may burn if continuous contact with any flame source.
+Do NOT operate any device which burns fuel inside your tent.
+This could lead to serious injury or death.

-SEAM SEALING:
+SEAM SEALING

-We recommend use of a sealer such as Kenyon Seam Sealer 3 or McNett Outdoor SeamGrip®

-- · Work in a fully ventilated area. - Set the tent up or lay the tent out flat.
-Taut seams allow for even application and penetration of the sealer - · Decide which seams need to be sealed.
-For example, seams that will be exposed to rain, runoff, or ground level water are a must for sealing, while seams on uncoated nylon or mesh panels don't need treatment.
+- We recommend use of a sealer such as Kenvon Seam Sealer 3 or McNett Outdoor SeamGrip®. - · Work in a fully ventilated area. - · Set the tent up or lay the tent out flat.
+Taut seams allow for even application and penetration of the sealer. - · Decide which seams need to be sealed.
+For example, seams that will be exposed to rain, runoff, or ground level water are a must for sealing. while seams on uncoated nylon or mesh panels don't need treatment.
 There is no need to seal the seams in the roof or the factory taped seams.
 We recommend sealing both floor and fly seams and reinforcements. - · Apply sealant to the inside and outside of all exposed seams.
 Several thin layers will work better than one thick layer.
-Read and follow manufacture's instructions.
+Read and follow manufacturer's instructions.